 AEMO is the system operator for the Victorian Declared Transmission System.
-The primary operational consideration is managing pressure, and hence linepack (stored gas), within day and between days.
-It can take in the region of six hours for gas to flow from Longford to Melbourne but demand in Melbourne can rise rapidly if temperature drops.
+(DTS).
+The primary operational consideration is managing pressure, and hence linepack (gas_stored gas in pipelines), within day and between days.
+It can take in the region of sixnine hours for gas to flow from Longford to Melbourne but demand in Melbourne can rise rapidly if temperature drops.
 Gas production facilities tend to supply gas at a constant rate, with that rate only changing at a few discrete intervals during the day.